txpipe-shop/sundae-swap/src/audit.typ

 - In the pool datum, other field/s than `circulating_lp` is/are modified
 - Pool NFT is stolen from the Pool UTxO or burned
 - Pool pair amounts does not match the expected quantities given the specific processed orders
-- Pool output has an asset that was not in the Pool intput.
+- Pool output has a token that wasn't in the Pool input
 - TODO failure scenarios regarding fees
 - For each destination output.
 One of:
   - Is not paid to the destination address specified in the corresponding Order input
-  - The destination output doesn't have the datum specified in the corresponding Order input
+  - The destination output doesn't have the datum specified in the corresponding Order
   - The paid value is not consistent with the action defined in the corresponding Order
 - For each Order input.
 One of:
   - If the Order has pool identifier, it does not match with the identifier of the Pool being consumed
-  - If the Order is of the Strategy type and doesn't have a defined strategy execution, or if it has a strategy execution defined, is not signed by the expected party.
+  - If the Order is of the Strategy type and doesn't have a defined strategy execution, or if it has a strategy execution defined, is not signed by the expected party
+  - The assets contained in the Order does not contain the needed assets to perform the requested action over the Pool
 - The market is not open yet i.e. the tx validation range is not contained in the interval [market open POSIX time, +∞)
+- An incorrect amount of LP tokens are minted/burned if any, or the `circulating_lp` property of the Pool datum is not updated accordingly
+- There's no signature of an authorized scooper

 === Operation "withdraw fees"